 Chicago Sports Injury Lawyer

 Did you or your child get hurt while participating in sports in Illinois?
-If your injuries required medical treatment, or you missed time from work, you may be entitled to compensation.
+If your injuries required medical treatment, or you missed time from work, your case may qualify for compensation.
 Don’t trust just any injury lawyer to handle your case.
-Other law firms might claim to have the best sports injury attorneys in Illinois.
-They might even promise to win big on your behalf.
-At Ankin Law in Chicago, our sports injury attorneys won’t waste time advertising what we can do for you.
+At Ankin Law, our experienced Chicago sports injury attorneys won’t waste time advertising what we can do for you.
 We prove it.
+Serving Illinois since 1940, our sports injury lawyers have won hundreds of millions in settlements and verdicts for our clients.
+Let us help you WIN.

 Contact our Chicago sports injury lawyers at (312) 600-0000 to get started with your recovery.